Sic Parvis Magna Sample Chapter—Family Dinner

 “Our patron, Lord Russell, belongs to the true church like us.
 He wants like-minded tenants on his lands,” said Edmund.

-John snorted.
 “Mayhap he should sell mutton.”
+John’s mouth returned to a tight line.

 Edmund shook his head.